WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 - Rate limiting services might run in a distributed environment.
 If that is the case, the architecture must take **rate conditions** and **synchronization** issues into account.

 - For resiliency, you might need to make your rate limiter _eventually consistent_ which feels a bit weird to me.

+## Chapter 5: Design consistent hashing

+This chapter is hefty on the theory side but important.

+Consistent hashing algorithms power data/load distribution across many different servers — something we take for granted these days.

+The chapter touches on the theory behind **_ring buffers_** and their role in load distribution.
+Interestingly, the first, quite sophisticated implementation was insufficient at providing good load distribution.

+The key takeaway is this: consistent hashing allows you to overcome the "celebrity" load problem.
+The consistent hashing mechanisms are used in various systems, not only databases or load balancers (Discord uses consistent hashing too).